TLCFEM/msglc/README.md

 ### Reading

 The table of contents is read first.
-The actual data is represented by `Dict` and `List` classes, which have similar interfaces to the original `dict` and `list` classes in Python.
+The actual data is represented by `LazyDict` and `LazyList` classes, which have similar interfaces to the original `dict` and `list` classes in Python.

 As long as the table of contents contains the `t` field, no actual data is read.
 Each piece of data is read only when it is accessed, and it is cached for future use.